icaruso21/Insect-Phenology-Forecaster/intro.md

  - *Phenopause heatmap*- A colorized map displaying insect development across the United States for the selected species
 	 - User controlled options:
 		 - *Select a species*: Change the species visualized on the heatmap
-		 - *Change layer date*: Change the viewing date
+		 - *Change layer date*: Change the heatmap viewing date (From first day of this year to two days ago)
  - *Observations* - An optional map layer of circle markers displaying where various insect species' were observed to determine thermal tolerances
 	 - User controlled options:

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc2NTcyMjU4NywyMjUxNjIzNDAsNTEwND
+eyJoaXN0b3J5IjpbLTIxMTQzOTM4OTUsMjI1MTYyMzQwLDUxMD
-Y4MzMyLDM5NDI1NzQ1OV19
+Q2ODMzMiwzOTQyNTc0NTldfQ==
 -->